JoeCreates/Lycan/checkstyle/README.md

 Member modifier order is as follows [override][public/private][dynamic][static][inline][macro].

 ### Multiple String Literals In File
-More than two identical string constants in a file is disallowed.
-Use constants (static inlines) instead.
+More than two identical string constants in a file is discouraged.
+Prefer constants (static inlines) wherever it makes sense.

 ### Multiple Variable Declarations On Line
 Disallowed.
 Each variable declaration must be in its own statement.